 So, in addition to the open call, the Art Shanty team reached out to three community organizations.
 These groups will do what many of the 100-plus total artists, selected by a jury, aim to do this year: translate off-ice realities into on-ice fantasies.

-The board homed in on inclusivity this year because, 16 years in, they have operations down pat.
+The board homed in on inclusivity this year because, 16 years in, they have operations down pat and can focus on issues like social justice and accessibility.
 It started with the move: Lake Harriet makes access a little easier.
 “As someone who didn’t have a car until very recently, I could get there on the bus,” recalls Sami Pfeffer, a metro-based multi-disciplinary artist.

 Pfeffer debuted the Archive of Apologies and Pardons on a smaller scale last year, at Northern Spark.
 Participants wrote down actions they regretted, or offenses they wanted to forgive.
 They archived them in sections—such as for racism, sexism, or transphobia.